chieduagborh/care-calendar-app/README.md

 - Toggle Theme:

   - The dark/light mode toggle is currently not working.
-While the toggle button is present in the UI and theme logic is implemented, switching between themes does not update the app as intended.
+While the toggle button is present in the UI and theme logic implemented, switching between themes does not update the app as intended.

 - Event Features:

   - Basic validation (e.g start < time ) is not enforced.

 - Date/Time Handling:
-  - Simple string formate for date/time (no time zone logic).
+  - Simple string format for date/time (no time zone logic).